Campus Hearing Board

 The Campus Hearing Board (CHB) is made up of faculty, staff, and students that have been trained to evaluate and make decisions on cases that go before the board.
 Interested in joining?
 Contact firstname.lastname@example.org

-In addition to those listed below, sanctions may be applied as deemed appropriate.
-Minimum sanctions are intended to serve as a guideline, and may be adjusted according to specific situations and circumstances.
+In addition to those listed below, outcomes may be applied as deemed appropriate.
+Minimum outcomes are intended to serve as a guideline, and may be adjusted according to specific situations and circumstances.
 Misconduct that is motivated by discriminatory intent may result in the imposition of a more serious sanction.

-All violations of the Campus Conduct Code have minimum and maximum sanctions.
+All violations of the Campus Conduct Code have minimum and maximum outcomes.

-The minimum sanctions that are given to students who violate the Campus Code of Conduct are determined by the type and severity of the violation.
+The minimum outcome that are given to students who violate the Campus Code of Conduct are determined by the type and severity of the violation.

-The maximum sanction for all violations of the Campus Conduct Code is Expulsion.
+The maximum outcome for all violations of the Campus Conduct Code is Expulsion.

 A workshop, typically offered on campus, which provides an opportunity for the student to learn and reflect on their behaviors.
 Educational assignments are specific to an individual case and are determined based on relevance to the violating behavior.
 Examples of educational assignments include, but are not limited to: community service, alcohol and drug programs, and decision making workshops.

 Performance of useful duties that benefit the community in general.
 Students will work directly with the Office of Service Learning to establish their service learning project, register the hours, and complete this sanction.